mcsee/Software-Design-Articles/Articles/TDD Conference 2021/How TDD sensitized me to speed as a regular workplace habit/readme.md

 ![TDD Conference 2021 - How TDD sensitized me to speed as a regular workplace habit - Ragunath Jawahar](TDD%20Conference%202021%20-%20How%20TDD%20sensitized%20me%20to%20speed%20as%20a%20regular%20workplace%20habit%20-%20Ragunath%20Jawahar.jpg)

+*How TDD sensitized me to speed as a regular workplace habit - Ragunath Jawahar*

+> TL;DR: Short feedback loops should fail fast, grab attention and suggest corrective actions

 First International Test Driven Development took place on July 10th.

 In this series, I will include every talk together with my notes and further reading.